Buse Tosun Çavuşoğlu: Career

-2024–present

 Çavuşoğlu won the gold medal at the 2024 European Wrestling Championships in Bucharest, Romania, in the women's freestyle 68 kg, defeating Ukraine's Tetiana Rizhko 5–2 in the final.
 She had reached the final by pinning Azerbaijan's Khanum Velieva, an individual independent competing for Russia, 4–1 in the quarterfinals and defeating Czech Adéla Hanzlíčková 10–9 in the semifinals.

 At the 2024 Paris Olympics, she lost in the first round to Amit Elor of the United States, 10-2.
 She went on to win one of the bronze medals in the event.

 Çavuşoğlu was named the "Woman Wrestler of the Year" in 2024 by the United World Wrestling for her rankings with a style best 60,200 points.

 Buse Tosun Çavuşoğlu competed in the women's freestyle 68 kg event at the 2025 European Wrestling Championships.
 In the round of 16, she lost 3–2 to neutral athlete Alina Shauchuk.
 As Shauchuk advanced to the final, Tosun Çavuşoğlu qualified for the repechage.
 She defeated Albania’s Albina Drazhi by technical superiority 10–0 and then won the bronze medal match with a 9–6 victory over Ukraine's Manola Skobelska.